-On the other hand, when $\varphi(n) \nearrow \infty$, the behavior of (\ref{5.5}) is determined by whether the inequality $a_n(x) > \varphi(n)$ holds finitely or infinitely often.
-This, in turn, leads to the conclusion that, by Theorem \ref{th.B-B}, this behavior holds for a.e. $x$ based on whether the series (\ref{5.6}) converges or diverges. \end{proof} \begin{corollary} Let $\{\varphi(n)\}_{n \geq 1}$ be as in Theorem \ref{th.5.3}.
-Then for a.e. $x \in [0, \theta]$
+On the other hand, when $\varphi(n) \nearrow \infty$, the behavior of (\ref{5.5}) is determined by whether the inequality $b_n(x) > \varphi(n)$ holds finitely or infinitely often.
+This, in turn, leads to the conclusion that, by Theorem \ref{th.B-B}, this behavior holds for a.e. $x$ based on whether the series (\ref{5.6}) converges or diverges. \end{proof}